TRENT JANSEN

 XX1T ~ 21ST INTERNATIONAL EXHIBITION

-TRIENNALE DI MILANO, MILANO, ITALY ~ 2016
+TRIENNALE DI MILANO, MILAN, ITALY ~ 2016

 The Briggs Family Tea Service, design for Broached Commissions, was selected for presentation as part of XX1T – 21st International Exhibition curated by the Triennale Di Milano.
 The exhibition ran for six months, opening at various important sites throughout Milan on April 2nd, running through the Salone Internazionale Del Mobile, and closing on September 12th, 2016.